ed-curran/TrustBox/README.md

 The model exists in the `demo-trust-backbone` package, which uses `TrustBench` to build the model into pieces that can be hosted by each app, while correctly referencing each other.

-[**TrustBench**](packages/trustbench), for me, is the unexpected star of the show, but maybe I just need to lie down.
+[**TrustBench**](packages/trustbench), for me, is the unexpected star of the show, but maybe I just need a lie down.
 I would recommend you check it out.

 ### Apps